Smile4ever/firefoxaddons/GetArchive-webext/README.md

 #Get Archive
-Gets a previous version from a webpage using archive.org, archive.is or webcitation.org.
+Gets a previous version from a webpage using archive.org, archive.is, webcitation.org or Google Cache.

 Options